LAS VEGAS -- He's a Civil War buff, a history buff, and now a first-time winner of the Jack Adams Award at 60 years old.

 That's not always that easy anymore.

 "More than anything I'm fascinated by this age group because Generation Y, the big thing is why.
-They ask that question every day," Hitchcock said.
+They ask that question everyday," Hitchcock said.
 "They just don't do what they're told or do what they want, they want to know why.
 This generation is making us as coaches more accountable than we've ever been in our life.
-And, if they don't buy what we're selling then they're not going to go and play for you."
+And, if they don't buy what we're selling than they're not going to go and play for you."

-So why did the Blues buy what Hitchcock was selling, so much so that they set all kinds of franchise records, including most wins (49) and points (109).
+So why did the Blues buy what Hitchcock was selling, so much so that they set all kinds of franchise records and picked up 49 wins and 109 points?

 "The success we had in the first week," Hitchcock said.